 About the Award

 2020’s honoree was SuEllen Fried.
-At the age of 87, SuEllen has built a lifetime of work reflecting active involvement in civic engagement, leadership and fostering a spirit of service to others.
+SuEllen has built a lifetime of work reflecting active involvement in civic engagement, leadership and fostering a spirit of service to others.
 The Branton/Hall Community Collaborator Award recognizes this lifetime of service.

-Among SuEllen’s many accomplishments are founding STOP Violence in 1982 and the development of the Reaching Out From Within program, which teaches prison inmates to change their violent language, actions and thoughts.
+Among SuEllen’s many accomplishments are founding STOP Violence in 1982 and developing the Reaching Out From Within program, which teaches prison inmates to change their violent language, actions and thoughts.
 Learn more about SuEllen in this YouTube video.

 David Oliver was the 2019 honoree.
 “Practicing law is my profession, building our community, my passion.”
-David Oliver is with the Kansas City law firm of Berkowitz Oliver LLP.
-He is a trial lawyer by profession and invests time in the community where the firm practices law.
+David is a trial lawyer with the Kansas City law firm of Berkowitz Oliver LLP.
 He also has his own consulting practice helping companies diversify their boards and implement best practices in board/management relations.
-David has been an active member in the Kansas City volunteer community.
-His civic activities include serving as a board member of the Alliance for Childhood Education, board member of MRIGlobal, board member of the UMKC Trustees, board member of Teach for America–KC, and board member of the Missouri Advisory Board for Educator Preparation.
+David’s civic activities include serving as a board member of the Alliance for Childhood Education, MRIGlobal, the UMKC Trustees, Teach for America–KC and the Missouri Advisory Board for Educator Preparation.

-David has strong ties with the Junior League: his mother, Trudy Oliver (Gertrude Field Oliver) was president of the JLKCMO in 1944-1945.
-David knew both Shawsie Branton and Adele Hall, the two women for whom this award is named.
-He currently serves as a Community Advisor to the C3KC Committee.
-David embodies the values and volunteerism his mother passed on to him, and the JLKCMO is proud to honor him with this award.
+David has strong ties with the Junior League: his mother, Gertrude Field Oliver was president of the JLKCMO in 1944-1945, and he currently serves as a Community Advisor to the C3KC Committee.

 2018’s honoree was Albert P. Mauro, Sr., former Vice-President and Secretary at Kansas City Southern Industries.
-Mr. Mauro has been active throughout the Kansas City community, having served with distinction on numerous boards, including the Greater Kansas City Chamber of Commerce, Truman Medical Center, the Downtown Council, the Visiting Nurse Association, Friends of the Zoo, Crittenton Children’s Center, Starlight Theatre and the Board of Regents at Rockhurst College.
+Al has been active throughout the Kansas City community, having served with distinction on numerous boards, such as the Greater Kansas City Chamber of Commerce, Truman Medical Center, the Downtown Council, the Visiting Nurse Association, Friends of the Zoo, Crittenton Children’s Center, Starlight Theatre and the Board of Regents at Rockhurst College.
 He has received many awards and honors recognizing him for his tireless efforts to positively impact Kansas City.